Multi-armed bandit testing

 Testing brawn meets experience brain.

-With multi-armed bandit testing, Adobe Target helps you solve this problem.
-This powerful auto-allocation feature allows you to know with certainty which variations you’re testing are more effective, and then automatically funnel traffic to the winning experience.
-By selecting more of what works and pulling back on what doesn’t, you’ll be able to curb risks and drive unparalleled ROI, all while continuing to learn.
+With multi-armed bandit testing, Adobe Target helps you to solve this problem.
+This powerful auto-allocation feature allows you to know with certainty which variations you’re testing are more effective and then automatically funnel traffic to the winning experience.
+By selecting more of what works and pulling back on what doesn’t, you’ll be able to kerb risks and drive unparalleled ROI, all while continuing to learn.

 See what makes it work